Yes. I have a blog.

 Okay, I know that Instagram is awesome for getting your brand noticed you can definitely grow a huge audience there.

 But you are only allowed 1 link in the bio, which (IMO) limits my monetization.
+With my blog, there are SO many ways I can make money.

 Yes, you can get paid to shoutout/promote a brand.
 You can also showcase the products that you want to sell and tell your followers to see the “link in bio”.